famijoku/thesaurus-recs/README.md

 Path to the input file for document mode.

 `--max`
 Maximum number of synonyms to display.
-Default can be set in the config.py. *Note: this may not always be beneficial, as synonyms that do not have an embedding in SpaCy will be assigned a similarity of 0 and will therefore be relatively low in the ranking.*
+Default can be set in the config.py. *Note: this may not always be beneficial, as synonyms that do not have an embedding in spaCy will be assigned a similarity of 0 and will therefore be relatively low in the ranking.*

 `--display_similarities`
 Display the calculated similarities of the synonyms to the input word.
 This can be turned on by default in the config.py.